 Jonathan P. Friday is a native Austinite, born and raised in West Austin.
 He left Austin after high school, and received his undergraduate degree from Texas A&M University and his law degree from Baylor Law School.
 After a short stint with a Dallas law firm following graduation from law school, Jonathan returned to Austin and began practicing exclusively family law.

-Jonathan is Board Certified in family law by the Texas Board of Legal Specialization and has been selected as a "Rising Star" by Texas Monthly Magazine for years 2005-2014, and “Superlawyer” for years 2015 and 2016; an honor bestowed upon only 2.5% of lawyers in Texas 40 years old or younger.
+Jonathan is Board Certified in family law by the Texas Board of Legal Specialization and has been selected by Thompson Routers and featured in Texas Monthly Magazine for years 2005-2014, and “Superlawyer” for years 2015 and 2016; an honor bestowed upon only 2.5% of lawyers in Texas 40 years old or younger.

 Jonathan specializes in high conflict high net worth divorces, modification, child support, enforcement, property division, custody, relocation and other complex legal matters in and around Austin, Texas.